Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Learning Residual Dynamics

-Although the presented analytical controller framework is able to keep the stability of the robot and generate stable locomotion, it does not generalize well to unforeseen circumstances.
-In this section, we introduce a learning framework designed to learn residual physics on top of the analytical controller.
-The objective is to regulate control parameters such as the COM height and step length, but also learn model-free skills by adjusting some of the robot's joint positions.
+Although the gait generator produces stable locomotion, it does not generalise well to unforeseen circumstances.
+This section presents our developed learning framework that can learn \textit{residual dynamics} on top of the kernel pattern generator.
+The objective is to regulate control parameters such as the COM height and stride time, and also learn model-free skills to generate compensatory joint actions.